-According to Akin Demehin, senior director for quality and patient safety policy at the American Hospital Association, CMS' efforts to eliminate pandemic-related consequences from its calculations likely contributed to the decrease in penalties.
+According to Akin Demehin, senior director for quality and patient safety policy at the American Hospital Association, the higher number of readmission penalties for FY 2024 likely reflect hardships hospitals experienced during peak pandemic months in both 2021 and 2022.

 Create your free account to access 2 resources each month, including the latest research and webinars.